Talk to a healthcare professionals 1-855-899-2873

 T4 – Tumour has spread beyond the prostate to nearby structures other than the seminal vesicles: rectum, urethral sphincter, bladder, and pelvic wall.
 This is a locally advanced prostate cancer.

 N: Spread to the nearby lymph nodes (pelvic)

-NX – Regional lymph nodes are not measured.
+NX – Nearby lymph nodes are not measured.

-N0 – No cancer cells in the regional lymph nodes.
+N0 – No cancer cells in the nearby lymph nodes.

 M: Spread to distant sites (distant metastases)

 MX – No assessment of distant sites or results are inconclusive.